 An hour south of Cincinnati in Grant County, Kentucky, Chief Sheriff's Deputy Brian Maines said the problem rolling in from the highway is "really frustrating."

 "They're traveling to Cincinnati.
 They're getting their heroin.
 They're pulling over somewhere between Cincinnati and here and using it, so by the time they get here [they're] going into the overdose phase where everything's starting to shut down," Maines said.

 Maines and his entire team are now prepared to do more than make arrests -- they revive people who overdose.
 Nine people have overdosed in Grant County so far this year, including one in the past week.

-That might not seem like a lot compared to 174 overdoses and three deaths in Hamilton County between Aug.
-19 and Aug.
-24, but it is a lot for a county with fewer than 30,000 residents.
+That might not seem like a lot compared to 80 overdoses and three deaths in Cincinnati this week, but it is a lot for a county with fewer than 30,000 residents.

 "I can't imagine wanting to use again after overdosing, but we see it every day," Maines said.